githubnext/gpt4-with-calc/docs/report.md

 Which company repurchased more a greater amount of shares, in total value, in 2021 and 2022 combined.
 What are the respective total amounts for the two companies?
 ```

-Here is the extracted arithmetic program:
+Here are the extracted calculations:

 ```python
 # Definitions